grajh/obseis-convert/README.md

 Obspy is a Python toolbox for seismology.
 More information about the Obspy project can be found [here](https://github.com/obspy/obspy/wiki).

-The files are going to be uploaded by the end of the next week!
+Files are going to be uploaded by the end of the next week!
 Last two months were busy.

 Last update: 20.
 June 2018.